-Our main mission at the Wild Peanut Lab mission is the study of the genetics of peanut, and the application of that knowledge to improve sustainability, reduce farm inputs, increase food security, and improve the livelihoods of farmers worldwide.
+Our main mission at the WILD PEANUT LAB is the study of the genetics of peanut, and the application of that knowledge to improve sustainability, reduce farm inputs, increase food security, and improve the livelihoods of farmers worldwide.
 This research mission is combined with a commitment to graduate teaching that inspires students to make a difference.

 Peanut is native to South America, but it has travelled around the world and is now a key food for people world-wide: from the families of subsistence farmers in the tropics and subtropics, to city dwellers far from where it is grown.
 In the USA it is a very important crop for domestic consumption and export.
 However, it is in Africa and Asia that is has its greatest social importance.
 In Asia almost as much peanut is grown as soybean, in Africa, it provides more calories and protein than all other grain legumes added together.